Research and reports

 The Guardian has previously reported that on output for each hour worked, the UK is lagging behind other G7 countries like the the US, France, and Japan.

-This productivity gap is something that the Chancellor, Rishi Sunak, is keen to close – and is why the government is putting £520 million into the Help to Grow scheme.
+This productivity gap is something that the previous chancellor, Rishi Sunak, was keen to close – and is why the government dedicated £520 million to the Help to Grow scheme.

 The Treasury expects that positive results from the Help to Grow scheme could add £100 billion to the UK economy.
 Rishi Sunak said: “When I announced this at [last year's] Budget I said we wanted to help businesses become more innovative, more competitive and more profitable and I am excited this programme allows them to do that.